OSVTAC/project-recommendations/index.md

   For programming languages and build tools, any OSI-approved license should be okay; they need not be copyleft.

+* Reuse of existing open source libraries, tools and software is encouraged.
+  Any such pre-existing third-party code used should be available under an OSI-approved license, but need not be copyleft.
+If modifications to third-party code are developed, and the original third-party code has a different license than the main software's license, the modifications should be dual-licensed under both licenses.

 * In addition to the software being open source, project documentation should be openly licensed.
 This includes things like design documents, installation and setup documents, user manuals, and testing documents.